ejagnes/flexible_switch_2ISP/README.md

 ## Coding language and compilers

-Codes were originally written to run on Intel Fortran compiler.
-For reproducibility the codes posted here were rewritten to run with GNU Fortran (gfortran; free).
-Plots are made with gnuplot.
-To run the code from this repository you need both GNU Fortran (gfortran) and Gnuplot installed on a linux machine.
+The code was originoriginally written to run on Intel Fortran compiler.
+For reproducibility the code posted here was rewritten to run with GNU Fortran (gfortran; free).
+Plots are generated with gnuplot.
+To run the code from this repository you need both GNU Fortran (gfortran) and Gnuplot installed on a linux machine (not tested on Windows or iOS).

-Figures in the original article were made with gnuplot and Inkscape.
+Figures in the original article were generated with gnuplot and edited with Inkscape.

 ### GNU Fortran